mideind/GreynirSeq/README.md

 ### TL;DR give me the CLI

 The `greynirseq` CLI interface can be used to run state-of-the-art POS and NER tagging for Icelandic.
 Run `pip install greynirseq && greynirseq -h` to see what options are available.
+Input is accepted from file containing a single [tokenized](https://github.com/mideind/Tokenizer) sentence per line, or from stdin.
 #### POS

 ``` bash